ANNOUNCING THE PITCH COMPETITION WINNERS

 The population of dogs in the United States is approx. 63 million (according to Statista 2021) and that of cats is approx. 43 million (Statista 2021), spread across different corners of the country.
 Additionally, research shows an increase in dog and cat ownership by more than 20% since 2000.
 But, how do these pet owners get their pets a perfect match?
 Hence, we identified an epiphany to introduce a mobile application “Pawfect”, that allows pet owners to find a match for their lovely pets.

 Pawfect is a mobile application that enables pet owners to look for different pets online and find their pets a perfect match.
-Our mission is to connect paws together.
-With Pawfect, pet owners can save their time searching for a date or a match for their pets.
+Our mission is to connect paws together along with stopping the inhumane treatment happening to animals at Puppy Mills.
+With Pawfect, pet owners can save their time searching for a date or a match for their pets just around their neighborhood.

 Our target market and potential users of the application are typically pet owners with dogs and cats.
 Similar to the online dating apps (Tinder, Bumble), pet owners can create a profile with pictures and details of their lovely pets and can swipe left/right for other pets.
 The Chat feature on the app allows them to connect to other pet owners to know more about their pets.
 The app also allows the pet owners to send a request for a video chat to other pet owners using the in-app PawTime option.

-Our business model is mainly subscription-based.
-This means pet owners can also choose to become Paw+ members through a subscription feature on the app.
-As a Paw+ member, pet owners get to avail additional capabilities of the app, with as little as $60 annual fee.
+Our business model is mainly subscription, advertisement and commission based.
+This means pet owners can also choose to become Paw+ members through a subscription feature on the app in future.
+As a Paw+ member, pet owners get to avail additional capabilities of the app, with as little as $79.99 annual fee or 7.99 monthly fee.

-Going forward, in phase 3 of the app implementation, we also plan to partner with Freshly (an online platform that delivers chef cooked healthy meals at your doorstep) to encourage preparation and delivery of freshly cooked meals for dogs and cats.
-After all, why should hoomans have all the fun!
-Doing so, Pawfect and Freshly would enjoy a first-mover advantage in the market.
+Going forward, in phase 3 of the app implementation, we also plan to partner with The Farmer's dog (an online platform that delivers chef cooked healthy meals at your doorstep) to encourage preparation and delivery of freshly cooked meals for dogs and cats and After all, why should hoomans have all the fun!
+Doing so, Pawfect would enjoy a first-mover advantage in the market.
 Again, Paw+ members will be able to avail additional discounts and promo codes on fresh meals delivered by Freshly.

 Our goal is to provide a simple, yet intuitive mobile experience for pet owners to find a perfect match for their lovely pets as well as extend beyond this capability to provide additional features and ease to our potential users.